DETAILED ACTION

 an evacuation unit that causes the tool to perform an evacuation operation from the workpiece;

-and a chip discharging unit that causes the tool to perform a chip discharging operation,
+and a chip discharging unit that causes the tool to perform a chip discharging operation during the evacuation operation,

 the parameter preparing unit stores a chip discharge groove pitch of the tap and a tap rotation number set in advance (see claim 5 of the US patent),

-wherein the evacuation operation of the tool by the evacuation unit and the chip discharging operation by the chip discharging unit are performable at respective predetermined timings.
+the evacuation operation of the tap by the evacuation unit and the chip discharging operation by the chip discharging unit are performable at respective predetermined timings,

-the chip discharging unit calculates a chip discharging operation distance based on the chip discharge groove pitch and the tap rotation number, and causes the tap to perform a feed operation and a rotating operation causing movement equal to the discharging operation distance in a direction same as a machining direction.
+G) the chip discharging unit calculates a chip discharging operation distance based on the chip discharge groove pitch and the tap rotation number, and causes the tap to perform a feed operation and a rotating operation causing a movement equal to the chip discharging operation distance only in a same direction as a machining direction to discharge chips (see claim 5);

 As per claim 3, the control device for the machine tool according to claim 2,